kool-engine/kool/README.md

             +ctx.scene.camera
         }

-        // Add a TransformGroup with a bouncing sphere +transformGroup {
+        // Add a TransformGroup with a bouncing textured sphere +transformGroup {
             // Create an Animator to animate the sphere Y position between -1 and 1 val animator = CosAnimator(InterpolatedFloat(-1f, 1f))